-In 2011, the previously independent City of Lakewood, TN was annexed by Nashville Metro Government.
-In order to bring Lakewood up to Metro Water Services’ (MWS) standards, a $13.9M infrastructure renewal project began in 2014.
-As part of Metro’s larger effort to increase efficiency and reduce overflows throughout the city, the project replaced or rehabbed nearly every water and sewer service within Lakewood and installed a new stormwater system.
+The city of Lakewood, just East of downtown Nashville, was built as a “company town” for a local factory and didn’t always follow standard building codes.
+Sewers ran underneath residents’ houses, leading to unique problems including manholes only accessible from inside homes.
+After Lakewood was annexed by Nashville Metro Government in 2011, Metro Water Services invested $13.9M in infrastructure renewal.
+As part of Metro’s larger effort to increase efficiency and reduce overflows throughout the city, the project replaced or retrofitted nearly every water and sewer service within Lakewood and installed a new stormwater system.

 Wilmot was asked to analyze how Metro Water’s investment benefitted the community, focusing on social, environmental, and economic impacts.
 Following Wilmot’s economic impact analysis, the investment’s contribution to the gross regional product (GRP) was estimated along with the jobs supported during design and construction.
 Other social and environmental impacts evaluated include:

 Flood prevention from the increase in capacity of the storm water collection system

 Decrease in leakage and infiltration into the system

 Energy savings from decreased demand for water treatment